Electrical Engineering Technology AAS70-77

 Students well prepared in mathematics may substitute a higher mathematics sequence with the approval of the Center Dean.
 Qualifying electives in this program may come from Engineering Science or Computer Science programs, and include mathematics, chemistry, and physics.
 A joint admissions program is available for the B.S. program in Electrical Engineering Technology at SUNY Institute of Technology.

-- Prepare graduates with the technical and managerial skills necessary to enter careers in the design application, installation, manufacturing, operation and/or maintenance of electrical/electronic(s) systems.
+- Prepare graduates with the technical and collaborative skills necessary to enter careers in the design application, installation, manufacturing, operation and/or maintenance of electrical/electronic(s) systems.

 - Maintain and foster a positive environment conducive to teamwork, quality, professionalism, and continuous improvement

-- The application of circuit analysis and design, computer programming, associated software, analog and digital electronics, and microcomputers to the building, testing, operation, and maintenance of electrical/electronic(s) systems.
+- a. the application of circuit analysis and design, computer programming, associated software, analog and digital electronics, and microcomputers, and engineering standards to the building, testing, operation, and maintenance of electrical/electronic(s) systems.

-- The applications of physics or chemistry to electrical/electronic(s) circuits in a rigorous mathematical environment at or above the level of algebra and trigonometry.
+- b. the applications of physics or chemistry to electrical/electronic(s) circuits in a rigorous mathematical environment at or above the level of algebra and trigonometry

 - Use traditional and contemporary information technology.
 Identify, access, and appropriately use authoritative sources of information.